Spectral Conditions for the Ingleton Inequality: Introduction

 The Ingleton inequality was originally introduced as an inequality satisfied by the rank function of any representable matroid.
-This inequality was used by A.~W.~Ingleton as a necessary condition for the representability of a matroid over a field~\cite{ingleton}.
-Since the 1990s, the entropic analogue of the Ingleton inequality has been an active topic of research in information theory.
+It was used by A.~W.~Ingleton as a necessary condition for the representability of a matroid over a field~\cite{ingleton}.
+Since the 1990s, its entropic analog has been an active topic of research in information theory.
 Using standard information-theoretic notation, this inequality can be written as

-It is known that the entropy version of the Ingleton inequality is not universally valid: there exist joint distributions $(X,Y,A,B)$ that violate inequality~\eqref{eq:ingleton}; see~\cite{matuvs1995conditional,csirmaz1996dealer,zhang1998characterization, matu1999conditional,hammer2000inequalities}.
-The problem of quantifying how strongly the Ingleton inequality can be violated has been studied extensively in information theory, see, e.g., \cite{dougherty2011non,matuvs2016entropy,boston2020violations}.
-A complete answer to this question would substantially advance the characterization of achievable entropy profiles for $4$-tuples of random variables.
+It is known that the entropic Ingleton inequality is not universally valid: there exist joint distributions $(X,Y,A,B)$ that violate \eqref{eq:ingleton}; see~\cite{matuvs1995conditional,csirmaz1996dealer,zhang1998characterization, matu1999conditional,hammer2000inequalities}.
+The problem of quantifying the maximal possible violation has been studied extensively; see, e.g., \cite{dougherty2011non,matuvs2016entropy,boston2020violations}.
+A complete answer would amount to characterizing achievable entropy profiles for $4$-tuples of random variables.

 The entropy version of the Ingleton inequality has been used, among other contexts, to derive bounds for linear network coding~\cite{dougherty2005insufficiency,dougherty2007networks,li2003linear} and bounds on the information ratio of linear secret sharing schemes~\cite{padro2013finding,beimel2008matroids,csirmaz2009impossibility}.
-A natural and fundamental question is to characterize the class of distributions for which the Ingleton inequality holds, either exactly or up to a small additive error.
+A natural question is to characterize the class of distributions for which the Ingleton inequality holds, either exactly or up to an additive error.